yungyuc/ynote/nsd/07mem/mem.rst

 .. _nsd-mem-example-cppmem-scalar:

-Standard scalar allocation and deallocation
+Standard Scalar Allocation and Deallocation
 +++++++++++++++++++++++++++++++++++++++++++

 The example code for scalar new and delete is: